 The United Nations has released a landmark report on the natural world, showing that a growing global population has more than doubled demand and the natural world just can’t keep up.
 Grim, we know.

-The report, the first of its kind from the UN in 15 years, involved more than 100 hundred experts and is a weighty 1 500 pages of overwhelming consequence.
+The report involved more than 100 hundred experts and is a weighty 1 500 pages of overwhelming consequence.
 If knowing that more than 1-million species are at risk is too much of a downer for you, well then best you stop reading any further.

 - Climate breakdown and the decimation of the natural world are connected.